 As you can probably tell, I do not like template websites.
 I’m a big believer in using personality and quality design when planning a website.
 Here are ten reasons why I do not like template websites:

-10 financial advisors website mistakes to avoid
+10 financial advisor website mistakes to avoid

-1. One size fits all
+1. One size fits all – Generic design

 A template site is designed to be quick and easy for the advisor to get up and running in their practice.
 This type of website is designed to “sell” advisors on ease and simplicity by offering canned articles, videos, calculators, and newsletters.
 This type of site is not designed for selling investment management services and does not do a good job of engaging with prospective clients.

-2. No ambiance
+2. Financial Advisor Website Mistakes – No ambiance

 A template site will not incorporate your firm personality, values, and unique value proposition.
 The template designer has never sat down with you to discuss your goals, strategic advantage, target market, and call to action.
 It’s a convenient option that is quickly passed off to your compliance department for approval.

-3. Poor branding
+3. Poor branding in your template design

 I don’t believe in using clip art or template graphics because they give off a bad vibe and don’t instill confidence.
 Many of these template sites are built with place holders for logos and don’t have custom fonts available to distinguish the brand.

-4. No search engine optimization (SEO)
+4. Financial Advisor Website Mistakes – No search engine optimization (SEO)

 Many developers promise SEO but don’t deliver.
 Without optimization, your target clients will never find you on the Internet.
 Your site will stagnate with the only visitors being your clients.